 - Lise (panel discussion comments) Taking More Money for Your Translations

-Relevant at the time, but not irrelevant and usable by only a very small number of freelancers. - IJET-8 (Sheffield, UK June 19-21, 1997, organized by Japan Association of Translators)
+Relevant at the time and even now, but adoptable by only a small number of freelancers. - IJET-8 (Sheffield, UK June 19-21, 1997, organized by Japan Association of Translators)

 - Lise, Symbols, Abbreviations and Layout Issues in J-E Translation>